VincentWuWensen/MacBert_Example/README.md

 # MacBert_Example
 This is a MacBert-based model for Chinese text analysis and topic modelling.
 It uses the Chinese Bert model jointly opened by Harbin Institute of Technology and KDDI.
 Please refer to https://github.com/ymcui/MacBERT和https://huggingface.co/hfl/chinese-macbert-large.
 And the framework of the code is heavily borrowed from https://github.com/bbruceyuan/Hands-On-Large-Language-Models-CN.
 This is the tutorial provided in Chapter 5 of it, where he describes how to use the Bert model.
 His explanations are excellent, and I recommend his tutorials to native Chinese speakers with initial knowledge about deep learning or text analysis.
+The Chinese corpus cases used in the model come from the Chinese Text Classification Corpus of Fudan University https://gitcode.com/open-source-toolkit/283c1.
+In this case, only ten cases are used in the model.
+Users can add or replace them with their own corpus as needed.